sockjs/sockjs-client/README.md

 [http://localhost:8080/](http://localhost:8080/) you should be able run the QUnit tests against your sockjs-node server.

+If you look at your browser console you will see warnings like that:

+    Incompatibile SockJS!
+Main site uses: "a", the iframe: "b".

-If you want to test the sockjs completely you also must change the `sockjs_url` that is used by SockJS-node test server.
-To do that edit the `config.js` file:
+This is due to a fact that SockJS-node test server is using compiled javascript from CDN, rather than your freshly compiled version.
+To fix that you must amend `sockjs_url` that is used by SockJS-node test server.
+Edit the `config.js` file:

     vim sockjs-node/examples/test_server/config.js